oliverochman/newsroom_api-april-2020/README.md

 post /articles **Requires authentication headers!**
 Headers need to include the standard { uid: "", client: "", access_token: "", expiry: "", token_type: "Bearer" }
-with :title,:category and :body params, gives 200 response with body:
+with :title, and :body params (:category is available to set, or will default to "other"), gives 200 response with body:

 ```
 {